 |C232 Juvenile Delinquency||C263 Eyewitness Testimony|

-|C234 Anthropology of Law||C275 Special Topics in Criminology, Law and Society|
+|C249 Law and Morality||C275 Special Topics in Criminology, Law and Society|

-Second Year Project/Masters Thesis
+Second Year Project/Master's Thesis

 Beginning in their first year, students initiate independent research projects under faculty supervision.
 Approaches to research vary widely and may include questionnaire and survey analysis, systematic field observation, computer simulation, archival searches, ethnographies, oral histories, and legal analysis.
 This project is further expanded on and completed during the second year.
-This second-year project is designed to introduce students to developing their own research projects and writing for an academic audience.
-The report of the second-year project should be comparable in scope and format to articles that appear in leading journals within the field of criminology, law and society.
+This Second Year Project is designed to introduce students to developing their own research projects and writing for an academic audience.
+The report of the Second Year Project should be comparable in scope and format to articles that appear in leading journals within the field of criminology, law and society.
 Each project is evaluated and approved by the advisor and one other faculty member.

-Students may submit the written report of their second-year project as a Master's Thesis for an M.A. in Social Ecology.
+Students may submit the written report of their Second Year Project as a Master's Thesis for an M.A. in Social Ecology.
 For the Ph.D. degree, however, an M.A. is not required, and most students move directly to the completion of the doctoral requirements.

 Once students have advanced to candidacy, they spend their remaining time at UCI completing data collection and analysis for their dissertation.
 Following the completion of the written dissertation, students must orally defend their project to a committee comprised of the faculty advisor and two other faculty members.
 The dissertation defense usually occurs in the fifth or sixth year.
 Upon passage of the oral defense and approval of the committee, the student has completed all of the requirements of the Ph.D. program.

 UCI offers graduate students the opportunity to earn emphases in several substantive areas.
-Many of our students earn one or more of these emphases and several of our faculty are associated with the emphases granting departments.
+Many of our students earn one or more of these emphases, and several of our faculty are associated with the emphases-granting departments.